-The LACDA contracts with an outside third-party vendor, AffordableHousing.comagency to provide a Rent Comparable System.
-The third-party vendor collects data and provides an online system that considers a variety of criteria to provide determine rent comparable information, including:
+The LACDA contracts with an outside agency to provide a Rent Comparable System.
+The system considers a variety of criteria to provide rent comparable information, including:

 - Unit Location

 - Quality

-- Size
+- > Size

-- > Type
+- ≻ Туре

 - Age of the contract unit

 - Amenities

 - Housing services

 - Maintenance; and

 - Utilities provided by the landlord.

-The rent comparable systemthird-party vendor gathers open market rental data on an ongoing basis from websites and newspapers and applies a hedonic price analysis to compare a subject unit with similar comparable units in a geographic area.
+The rent comparable system gathers open market rental data on an ongoing basis from websites and newspapers and applies a hedonic price analysis to compare a subject unit with similar comparable units in a geographic area.
 Comparable units represent unrestricted market rents.
 Therefore, units that receive some form of federal, state, or local assistance that imposes rent restrictions are not considered comparable units.